odu-cs725-infovis/public-spr24/agenda.md

 * Thu - Global Landslide Occurrences
 * David - Internet Usage in the US
 * Wes - NFL ELO rating
-* Prashant - US 2020 General Elections
+* Prashant - Impact of Weather on Crops

 You can view your classmates' projects and provide feedback or ask questions in the [Project Demo Discussion](https://canvas.odu.edu/courses/152933/discussion_topics/863553).

 **Wed:**

-Maaz (paper presentation) - The Arrangement of Marks Impacts Afforded Messages: Ordering, Partitioning, Spacing, and Coloring in Bar Charts, IEEE VIS 2023, <https://ieeexplore-ieee-org.proxy.lib.odu.edu/document/10291030>

 Project demos

 * Jenah - City of Norfolk Parks and Rec
 * Eikra - Airbnb in NYC
 * Yasasi - Graduation and Dropout Rates in Virginia Public Schools
+* Maaz - Global Influenza Outbreaks

 You can view your classmates' projects and provide feedback or ask questions in the [Project Demo Discussion](https://canvas.odu.edu/courses/152933/discussion_topics/863553).